-This Exercise Agreement (this " Agreement ") is made as of , by and between Confluent, Inc., a Delaware corporation (the "Company"), and ("Purchaser").
-To the extent any capitalized term ms used in this Agreement are not defined, they shall ha ve the meaning ascribed to them in the Company's 2014 Stock Plan (the "Plan") and the Option Agreement (as defined below).
+This Exercise Agreement (this "Agreement") is made as of, by and between C Confluent, Inc., a Delaware corporation (the "Company"), and ("Purchaser").
+To the extent any capitalized terms used in this Agreement ar e not defined, they shall have the meaning ascribed to them in the Company's 2014 Stock Plan (the "Plan") and the Option Agreement (as defined bel .ow).
 1. Exercise of Option.
-Subject to the terms and conditions hereof, Purch haser hereby elects to exercise his or her option to purch iase Incentive Stock Option (ISO) shares and Nonstatutory Stock Option (ISO) otion (NSO) shares of the Common Stock (together, the "Shares") of the Company under and pursuant to the Plan, the Notice of Stock Option Grant an nd the Stock Option Agreement granted (the " Option Agreement").
-The purchase price for the Shares shall be USD \$ pe er Share for a total purchase price of USD \$ .
-The term "Shares" refers to the purchased Shares and all securities received in connection with the Shares pursuant to stock dividends or splits, all securities received in replacement of the Shares in a recapitalization, merger, reorganization, exchange or the like, and all new, substituted or additional securities or other property to which Purchaser is entitled by reason of Purchaser's owner ership of the Shares.
+Subject to the terms and conditions hereof, Purchaser hereby elects to exercise e his or her option to purchase Incentive Stock Option (ISO) shares and Nonstatutory Stock Option (NSO) shares of the Co mmon Stock (together, the "Shares") of the Company under and pursuant to the Plan, the Notice of Stock Option Grant and the Stock Option Agreeme nt granted (the " Option Agreement").
+The purchase price for the Shares shall be USD \$ per Share for a total purchase price for the Shares shall be USD \$ per Share for a total purchase price for the Shares shall be USD \$ per Share for a total purchase price for the Shares shall be USD \$ per Share for a total purchase price for the Shares shall be USD \$ per Share for a total purchase price for the Shares shall be USD \$ per Share for a total purchase price for the Shares shall be USD \$ per Share for a total purchase price for the Shares shall be USD \$ per Share for a total purchase price for the Shares shall be USD \$ per Share for a total purchase price for the Shares shall be USD \$ per Share for a total purchase price for the Shares shall be USD \$ per Share for a total purchase price for the Shares shall be USD \$ per Share for a total purchase price for the Shares shall be USD \$ per Share for a total purchase price for the Shares shall be USD \$ per Share for a total purchase price for a total purchase price for the Shares shall be USD \$ per Share for a total purchase price for the Shares shall be USD \$ per Share for a total purchase price for a total purchase orice of USD \$ The term "Shares" refers to the purchased Shares and all securities received in connection with the Shares pursuant t o stock dividends or splits, all securities received in replacement of the Shares in a recapitalization, merger, reorganization, exchange or the like, an d all new, substituted or additional securities or other property to which Purchaser is entitled by reason of Purchaser's ownership of the Shares.